irfanbacker/BookPortal/README.md

-# EventManagement
+# BookPortal
-Event Management system in NodeJS
+Used books portal in NodeJS